top of page

 The_Hill-Side_Merino_Wool_Ragg_Socks_For

-Just bare in mind that anything worn under the M42 jacket and the wool shirt, will not be visible.
-No it still doesn't mean wear the wrong T-Shirt!
-Wearing the M42 with the T-Shirt directly underneath is consider uber-farby and will class you in a category of re-enactors to not be taken too seriously.
-Unless you want to wear the Toccoa T-Shirt with the tiny blue PT shorts these should never really be seen.
-It is best to get a singlet vest, all modern T-Shirts have a very modern shape to them and just look wrong.
+Just bear in mind that anything worn under the M42 jacket and the wool shirt, will most likely not be visible, but that doesn't mean it's okay to wear the wrong T-Shirt!
+Wearing the M42 with the T-Shirt directly underneath is consider uber-FARBY and will firmly stick you in a category of re-enactors who will not be taken seriously.
+Unless you want to wear the Toccoa T-Shirt with the tiny blue PT shorts, these should never really be seen.
+It is best to get a singlet vest.
+Remember, all modern T-Shirts have a very modern shape to them and just look wrong.

 t-shirt-camp-toccoa.jpg